 Companies are required to have employees trained in work safety by an independent institute with international recognition.
-All persons involved in operational activities have a legal obligation to wear personal protection equipment along with safe operation of machinery.
+All persons involved in operational activities have a legal obligation to wear personal protection equipment along with safe operation of machinery abiding by the law no. 1/1970 on Occupational Health and Safety requirements.
 Furthermore, there exists a wide array of requirements to the safe handling of chemicals referent to Act No 1/1970.